apollographql/apollo-tooling/packages/apollo/README.md

   --key=key                          The API key for the Apollo Engine service

   --localSchemaFile=localSchemaFile  Path to your local GraphQL schema file (introspection result or SDL)

+  --serviceName=serviceName          Provides the name of the implementing service for a federated graph

+  --serviceRevision=serviceRevision  Provides a unique revision identifier for a change to an implementing service on a
+                                     federated service push.
+The default of this is a git sha

+  --serviceURL=serviceURL            Provides the url to the location of the implementing service for a federated graph

 ALIASES
   $ apollo schema:publish